-Raad is only nuclear capable air launch missile in Pakistani missile inventary.
-Development of this missile dates back to early 2000.
-In 2007, Pakistan Air Force officially announced that it has conducted a Flight test of country’s first ALCM.
+Raad is the only nuclear-capable air launch missile in the Pakistani missile inventory.
+The development of this missile dates back to early 2000.
+In 2007, Pakistan Air Force officially announced that it had conducted a Flight test of the country’s first ALCM.
 That test was conducted by dropping Raad-I ALCM from Mirage-III EA aircraft.

-Three Pakistani state owned facilities played vital role in the development of Raad Cruise Missile.
-Those facilities includes
+Three Pakistani state-owned facilities played a vital role in Raad Cruise Missile’s development.
+Those facilities include

 - Air Weapons Complex (AWC)